Code-Institute-Submissions/tarahwaters-milestone-project1/TESTING.md

 ### CSS

-I have used the recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator) to validate all of my CSS files.
+I have used the recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator) to validate my CSS file.

+The deployed URL was used to validate the CSS since a single file was used for the project.
+This gave a custom URL which is included and can be used for future validation.

+Evidence from the direct code input validation was also included.

 ⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️